leanpress/bike-nantucket-fundraiser/readme.txt

 * Fixed required validation to work on images and textareas.

 = 0.8.1 =
-* Fixed javascript error that was not allowing new fields to be added on the personal fundraiser settings page.
+* Fixed javascript error that was not allowing new fields to be added on the Bike Nantucket Fundraiser settings page.

 = 0.8 =
 * Support for WordPress 3.6.x and 3.7.x.